pyapp-kit/magicgui/docs/usage/widget_overview.md

 #### `RangedWidget(ValueWidget)`

-`RangedWidgets` are numerical [`ValueWidgets`](#valuewidget) that have a restricted range of valid values, and a step size.  `RangedWidgets` include
+`RangedWidgets` are numerical [`ValueWidgets`](#valuewidget) that have a restricted range of valid values, and a step size.  `RangedWidgets` include:

 ```{eval-rst}